boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 [12] “Find Jeremiah and look out for him.
 Do not do anything to harm him, but do with him whatever he tells you.”
 [13] So Nebuzaradan (the captain of the royal guard), Nebushazban (who was a chief officer), Nergal Sharezer (who was a high official), and all the other officers of the king of Babylon
 [14] sent and had Jeremiah brought from the courtyard of the guardhouse.
 They turned him over to Gedaliah, the son of Ahikam and the grandson of Shaphan, to take him home with him.
 But Jeremiah stayed among the people.

+### Ebed Melech Is Promised Deliverance because of His Faith

 [15] Now the Lord’s message had come to Jeremiah while he was still confined in the courtyard of the guardhouse, [16] “Go and tell Ebed Melech the Nubian, ‘This is what the Lord of Heaven’s Armies, the God of Israel, has said, “I will carry out against this city what I promised.
 It will mean disaster and not good fortune for it.
 When that disaster happens, you will be there to see it.
 [17] But I will rescue you when it happens.
 I, the Lord, affirm it!
 You will not be handed over to those whom you fear.